ALWAYS…LISTEN TO YOUR BODY!

 - Aim for at least 3 hours of cardio/week to maximize your benefits

 - Aim for strength resistance exercise 2-4 times/week.
 (Lightweight exercises, pilates, & yoga, count)

 - Stay hydrated.
 Always carry a bottle of water, preferably not plastic.
 (If you are thirsty you are dehydrated)

 - Wear layers so you can easily remove outer ones when you get warm

-- Don’t exercise outside in hot humid temperatures or indoors for that matter either if it hot inside
+- Avoid exercise outside in hot humid temperatures or indoors for that matter either if it hot inside

 - Wear good supportive tennis shoes

-- Remember, your body is changing so your balance may not be as good, just be aware.
+- Remember, your body is changing so you may find it easy to lose your balance